 OBJECTIVE To reduce negative impacts on water quality resulting from road construction.
 INDICATOR Number of road construction and stream crossing incidents (new and upgrades) according to company guidelines.
 TARGET To have zero non-conformance incidents.
-VARIANCE None allowed 2019 Update In 2019, there were no incidents related to road construction and stream crossings.
+VARIANCE None allowed 2020 Update In 2020, there were no incidents related to road construction and stream crossings.
+There was an issue with a previously installed bridge that had a hole in it, which was noticed by a trucking contractor.
+All hauling was stopped, and an inspection found that it was built with rough untreated timbers.
+The bridge was removed and replaced.
+Other bridges in the area were inspected and were built using treated timbers, so no additional issues were found.